sandhawke/diduc/README.md

 Let's look closely at one of the DID Use Cases.
 Specifically, the second one, [7.2 Life-long, recipient-managed Credentials (education)](https://w3c-ccg.github.io/did-use-cases/#life-long-recipient-managed-credentials-education).

-We can simplify it to this simple scenario, consisting of two steps:
+We can reduce it to this simple scenario, consisting of two steps:

 1. At time T1, Alice (A) graduates from University of Barcelona (B)
 2. At time T2, Alice attempts to convince Victor (V) of that fact.